How to Throw a Great Dinner Party at Home

-The recipe for a successful dinner party is very simple–a classic combination of food, friends, drinks, and meaningful discussions.
+The recipe for a successful dinner party is very simply–a classic combination of food, friends, drinks, and meaningful discussions.
 Every choice you make–from theme to menu to music–should center around creating this atmosphere of warmth, openness, and discussion.
 However, every host or hostess adds their own personal flavor to the event–a sprinkle of fun, a dash of competition, or a heaping spoonful of classic elegance.

 In this article, a professional caterer and chef will take you through the process of hosting a dinner party, starting with overall guidelines, then breaking down into actual timelines, processes, and checklists.
 Whether you’re a beginner or an expert who just needs help organizing, this guide will ensure you have all the details you need to throw a low-stress dinner party your guests will keep talking about for years to come.

 A theme is the foundation of a memorable dinner party.
 It determines everything from your menu, to your choice of entertainment, to how your invitations will be decorated.

 So how do you choose a theme?
 First, think about the reason for your dinner party.
 Are you entertaining close friends, or trying to impress new colleagues?
 Are you celebrating a holiday, or hosting a game night?
 Will the event be kid-friendly?